epiverse/semoss-openai/README.md

-# semoss-openai
+# SEMOSS OpenAI-compatible API

-A wrapper for the SEMOSS SDK to make it compatible with the familiar OpenAI's API
+A wrapper for the [SEMOSS SDK](https://www.jsdelivr.com/package/npm/@semoss/sdk) to make it compatible with OpenAI's API.